rancher/elemental/docs/installation.md

 ## Overview

-The design of RancherOS is that you boot from a vanilla image and through cloud-init and Kubernetes mechanisms the node will be configured.
-Installation of RancherOS is really the process of building an image from which you can boot.
+The design of Elemental is that you boot from a vanilla image and through cloud-init and Kubernetes mechanisms the node will be configured.
+Installation of Elemental is really the process of building an image from which you can boot.
 During the image building process you can bake in default OEM configuration that is a part of the image.